VictoriaMetrics/operator/docs/resources/vmalertmanager.md

 See details at [VMAlertmanagerConfig](./vmalertmanagerconfig.md).

 The CRD specifies which `VMAlertmanagerConfig`s should be covered by the deployed `VMAlertmanager` instances based on label selection.
-The Operator then generates a configuration based on the included `VMAlertmanagerConfig`s and updates the `Configmaps` containing the configuration.
+The Operator then generates a configuration based on the included `VMAlertmanagerConfig`s and updates the `Secret` containing the configuration.
 It continuously does so for all changes that are made to `VMAlertmanagerConfig`s or to the `VMAlertmanager` resource itself.

+Main goal of operator - generate safe configuration for alertmanager.
+In case of any of misconfiguration at `VMAlertmanagerConfig` operator skips it from config generation and updates `VMAlertmanagerConfig` `Status` field with error cause.

 Configs are filtered by selectors `configNamespaceSelector` and `configSelector` in `VMAlertmanager` CRD definition.
 For selecting rules from all namespaces you must specify it to empty value: